-ENGL 501-O Academic Writing for Graduate Students I 3 Credits emphasis on strategies for developing supporting ideas.
+ENGL 501-O Academic Writing for Graduate Students I 3 Credits

+This is an application English writing class that focuses on strengthening writing skills.
+It examines and provides strategies for strengthening skills in writing for specific audiences, writing conventions and development of topic sentences and supporting details.
+It also provides emphasis on strategies for developing supporting ideas.
 It stresses the development of basic reading and writing skills for graduate students.
 It systematically reviews basic structures and vocabulary with a great deal of written practice, which lead the student to a more confident ownership of the language.
 Grammar and editing skills review is incorporated in the course.
 Therefore, the goal of this course is to provide student writers with information that will allow them to demonstrate a command of academic writing skills in English.
 This course requires the use of E-Lab or the Language Lab.
 Pre-Requisite: English placement test scores.